 The product first launched in 2022, then recently updated it with stronger magnets for a better hold on the tablet.
 It’s also a bit more robust.

-I wrapped my tablet in the Moft’s new case to see how easy it is to use, and how stable when used as a stand.
+I wrapped my iPad Pro in the Moft’s new-and-improved case to see how easy it is to use, and how stable when used as a stand.
 I came away impressed.